GautierCo/ressources/README.md

 - [Strapi](https://strapi.io/) - Strapi is the leading open-source headless CMS.
 It’s 100% Javascript, fully customizable and developer-first.

+### Components

+- [Wix style react](https://www.wix.com/pages/wix-style-react/?path=/story/introduction-getting-started--getting-started) - A collection of React components that conform to Wix Style.
+- [Storybook components](https://storybook.js.org/) - Storybook is an open source tool for developing UI components in isolation for React, Vue, and Angular.
+It makes building stunning UIs organized and efficient.
+- [Storybook more examples](https://storybook.js.org/docs/examples/) - more library of components library in the storybook

 ### Date

 - [momentjs](https://momentjs.com/) - Parse, validate, manipulate, and display dates and times in JavaScript.
 - [momentjstimezone](https://momentjs.com/timezone/) - Parse and display dates in any timezone.

+### Deploy

+- [Front end checklist](https://github.com/thedaviddias/Front-End-Checklist#head) - The Front-End Checklist is an exhaustive list of all elements you need to have / to test before launching your website / HTML page to production.

 ### Framework